 What's New @ Tech Connect

-In 8 weeks gain and build your technology skills for the workplace and beyond.
+In 10 weeks gain and build your technology skills for the workplace and beyond.
 Students will learn Microsoft Office Word, Excel and online skills such as connecting to the cloud and professional network.
-In addition to teaching new skills the series will also feature Microsoft Office Specialist Prep so students can really test their knowledge and see what they learned.
-Open call for fall 2014 is closed.
-Visit the Tech Ops page to fill out an interest form for the next open call.
+Visit the Office Readiness Series main page to fill out an interest form for the next open call.

 Don't miss out!!
 Attend an orientation to learn more about NYPL's free instructor-led classes on Web Development for beginners.